 That assertion may seem strange at first, as today there is so much information available in every domain.
 But it is actually that large amount of often contradictory information that confuses persons interested in psychic or spiritual research.
-Those persons do not have the means for recognizing genuinely efficient techniques nor the phenomena that they might encounter in this process, and which must be approached without any prejudice.
+Those persons do not have the means for recognizing genuinely efficient techniques nor the phenomena that they might encounter in this process, which must be approached without any prejudice.
 They miss the real phenomena as they are too subtle to be recognized.
 Experiences that could have been magnificent thus fail totally.

-To counter that lack of serious information, the School of Dr Lefebure offers technical files with studies of the different phenomena encountered in the practice of Phosphenism, opening up new horizons for students who wish to go further with their research and practical experiments
+To counter that lack of serious information, the School of Dr. LEFEBURE offers technical files with studies of the different phenomena encountered in the practice of Phosphenism, opening up new horizons for students who wish to go further with their research and practical experiments

-The study of Phosphenism enables one to understand the physiological sense of ancient concepts such as clairvoyance, chakras, kundalini, conscious dreaming, directed dreaming, consciousness extension, out of body experience, astral travelling, etc. The phosphene amplifies subjective sensations; you will then discover that thoughts have their own behavior and that it is necessary to abide by their rules in order to develop the whole of cerebral abilities.
+The study of Phosphenism enables one to understand the physiological sense of ancient concepts such as clairvoyance, chakras, kundalini, conscious dreaming, directed dreaming, consciousness extension, out-of-body experience, astral travel, etc. The phosphene amplifies subjective sensations; you will then discover that thoughts have their own behavior and that it is necessary to abide by their rules to develop the whole of cerebral abilities.
 Phosphenism puts into question prejudices and elementary or simplistic knowledge.
 It is a discipline in its own right, to which nothing needs to be added, as the fields of exploration and experimentation are immense, some still to be explored.
 Those persons who are more curious and motivated will have the possibility of investing themselves more fully in the different experiences and will perhaps discover, among other things, new areas of application.

 19 - Do drugs or psycho-active chemicals enhance the effects of Phosphenism?